south-bend-code-works/intro-to-web-dev/lessons/module2/intro_to_js_arrays.md

 By the end of this lesson, you should have an understanding of JavaScript Arrays, why we use them, and how to code them.

 ## Overview
 An array is a data structure consisting of a collection, or list, of elements.
 Arrays are ordered.
-Also, arrays in javascript can consist of any types of elements (e.g. strings, numbers, objects, etc).
+Also, arrays in JS can consist of any types of elements (e.g. strings, numbers, objects, etc).

 ### Concept: Making arrays
 Earlier, we saw that variables could be both numbers and strings like so: